a) The Death of Socrates” (1787) by Jacques-Louis David references The Henu Barque

-a) If this uses the Henu Barque configuration from the Egyptian Book of the Dead in the Papyrus of Ani, it seems to borrow from what other people were doing around the century.
+b) If this uses the Henu Barque configuration from the Egyptian Book of the Dead in the Papyrus of Ani, it seems to borrow from what other people were doing around the century.

-b) But in this case, the rudders become the three groups of heads of the people on the far right.
+c) But in this case, the rudders become the three groups of heads of the people on the far right.
 Then again a group of heads on the left of the snippet of the image almost merge into one mass

 d) The oryx horns becomes the arches.

-e) The pillow like piles of white sand become the bare skin of the upper bodies of the two men in the center.
+e) The pillow like piles of white sand become the bare skin of the upper body of the man with the raised hand n in the center.

 f) The kestrel head on top of the central pillars becomes perhaps it's a diffuser on a tall stand.